jlehosky/Lehosky-Portfolio/UrbanTreeCritReViz.md

 For “Size Class Distribution of Total Tree Population”, the reverse of the first chart may be the case.
 For this section, the author wanted to make the point that a good indicator of the urban forest’s health was the diverse and mostly even mix of tree ages (as estimated by the tree’s diameter).
 By showing it in a bar chart, the reader may believe they are to be comparing one tree size to another, instead of envisioning the total makeup of the forest.
 For this one, I would suggest using a pie chart to emphasize that distribution and variety of tree ages/sizes.

 For “Existing Urban Tree Canopy (UTC)”, the unique style and 3D projection make this chart stand out too much from the other two, reducing the consistency of the data visualizations.
 Additionally, by lining the cities up alphabetically, it’s hard to understand where Ann Arbor, MI ranks against cities of similar sizes.
 To estimate if they are doing better or worse comparatively, one has to scan from left to right and back again often, while cross-checking the city labels on the x-axis.
-I would update this chart both asthetically and would order it from largest-to-smallest tree canopy, to display where Ann Arbor falls among its peers.
+I would update this chart aesthetically and would order it from largest-to-smallest tree canopy, to display where Ann Arbor falls among its peers.

 ### Wireframe and User Feedback
 My initial drafts flipped the style of charts #1 and #2, and chart #3 would now be presented on a vertical axis, to improve readability of the city names.